 The first version of the ASC was a subset of the IGSL derived using the procedure outlined in Smart and Nicastro (2014).
 In summary, we produced a master list of objects starting with the large faint catalogues, progressively adding other catalogues and increasing the master list as entries from new catalogues were unmatched.
 The catalogues of bright objects were then matched to a large master list which resulted in mismatches of the bright objects to noise or faint objects near the true bright objects.
 Also it was found that the large Schmidt catalogues in the overlap region between plates often had many multiple entries of the same objects.
 This can be seen in the sky plot of the PPMXL.
 These multiple entries, if bright enough, were included as ASC sources.

-The first on-ground attitude reconstruction of Gaia is described in detail in Section 2.4.5.
+The first on-ground attitude reconstruction of Gaia is described in detail in Section 3.4.5.
 The goal of this attitude reconstruction was to provide the attitude with an accuracy of 50 mas for the first year, when the ASC was the primary source of reference objects.
-Later in the mission, it is planned to replace this catalogue with one produced by Gaia with an expected accuracy of 5 mas.
+Later in the mission this catalogue was replaced with one produced by Gaia with a much higher (mas-level) accuracy.
 This reconstruction requires at least one 2D measurement per second and per field of view, which equates into a minimum density of 75 stars per square degree.

 To be automatically assigned a 2D window on-board Gaia, a star must have 13 mag but this does not provide enough calibration sources, especially near the galactic poles.
 The compromise was to provide a list of faint calibration stars to a =13.4 mag which sets the limiting magnitude of the ASC.
 Note that, originally, the limit of the ASC was set to =14.0 mag.
 However, a change of the procedure allowed a relaxation of that requirement to =13.4 mag.

-The crossmatching radius in the first on-ground attitude reconstruction was around 20–30 .
-Hence, we conservatively require that all ASC sources are isolated at the level of 40 .
+The cross-match radius in the first on-ground attitude reconstruction was around 20–30.
+Hence, we conservatively require that all ASC sources are isolated at the level of 40.
 This would potentially allow up to 8000 ASC entries per square degree and not violate the isolation criteria.
 Following this consideration, in the original subset of the IGSL that constituted the ASC, we just lowered the magnitude limit to reduce the number of stars to be less than 1000.
 We then assumed the isolation criteria would always be met when there were this many objects per square degree.
 However, because of the multiple entries, uncatalogued binary systems and a general non-uniform distribution, it was found that the isolation requirement of the ASC subset was violated.

 In this way, the master list grows with each included catalogue.
 Since the first catalogues are composed of bright objects, they are sparse and the chances of a mismatch between the input catalogues and the master list was reduced.
 The confusion at the bright end of the master list was in this way minimized.
 When the large, dense Schmidt plate based catalogues are included, there is still the possibility that non-real entries are matched to bright objects and that real bright objects in the GSC23/PPMXL enter as new entries.
 However, the Schmidt data is only used to provide photometric information and to clean up the ASC list, we drop any objects that are not in either UCAC4, Tycho-2, Sky2000, or the Hipparcos catalogues, under the assumption that the union of these catalogues is complete to fainter than the Gaia isolation limit of =13.7 mag.